-Your job is to provide the information your reader requires in order to understand and empathize over what your hero stands to lose or gain.
+Your job is to provide the information your reader requires in order to understand and empathize with what your hero stands to lose or gain.

 Aim to make the information clear to the standard reader of your genre.
 In other words, if your character collects gas samples inside a volcanic caldera, make sure your reader knows what could happen.
 Your standard reader will grasp that it might be dangerous but perhaps wouldn’t know enough about the specific perils involved, so they won't worry about what might happen.

 There may be times when you’ll need to supplement with esoteric or specialized explanations so your reader can fathom the dangers involved.
 But keep in mind that the more explanation required, the greater your risk of losing your reader.

 Keep the stakes clear and simple.

 Another thing you’ll want to do is make sure your reader knows how to keep score.